 M.S.
-University of California, Davis
+University of California, Davis (2002)

 Ph.D.
-University of California, Santa Barbara
+University of California, Santa Barbara (2008)

 Areas of Expertise

-Geomorphology and Hydrology
+Geomorphology and Environmental Justice

 I am the son of an immigrant and the first person in my family to go to college.
-I had a general interest in the natural environment, but it was not until I had the opportunity to do research as an undergraduate (REU Internship) that I fell head over heels for science.
-I was blown away by the discovery that our planet changes in significant and observable ways each and every day, and I was hungry to learn why.
+I had a general interest in the natural environment, but it was not until I had the opportunity to do research as an undergraduate (REU Internship) that I became curious about science as a potential career.
+I was inspired by the discovery that our planet changes in significant and observable ways each and every day, and I was eager to learn why.

-My Current Research Students and Their Projects:
+My Current Thesis Students and Their Projects: